 Have you ever considered which aspect of an AR/VR device mostly interests a consumer who is considering buying furniture, a dress, cosmetic or even grocery?

 If not, take a look here.
-The product visualisation feature of the AR app lets the consumer to see the products, gather information about it.
+The product visualization feature of the AR app lets the consumer to see the products, gather information about it.
 Selfie filters and virtual try-on aspects are also widely appreciated by consumers.
 Marker-based Augmented Reality is mostly used here.
 Marker-based augmented reality is also known as Image Recognition and employs a camera and a specific type of visual marker, like a QR/2D code, to generate a result only when a reader senses the marker.

 If a consumer is at your store grocery shopping, the image or object recognition capabilities of your AR device works to deliver to the consumer a very engaging shopping experience while also feeding them details, such as from where the ingredient is sourced, how its grown, the nutritional information, maybe even a recipe out of it etc.